 Exercise your green thumb and your wallet

-If you don’t live on a farm or have the space for a large garden like my dad, consider starting a little one, even in planters.
-There’s many benefits besides financial ones, but if you’re counting your beans, building a little garden is fairly inexpensive.
+If you don’t live on a farm or have space for a large garden like my dad, consider starting a little one, even in planters.
+There are many benefits besides financial ones, but if you’re counting your beans, building a little garden is fairly inexpensive.
 You can go organic without buying organic and it can be done without the need for any fancy gardening tools – just a little bit of daily maintenance (i.e. watering, weeding, etc.).
 And if you have a rain barrel or a container that you can use as one, even better.
-Just two dollars, can get us a bag of seeds that’ll feed our little family with about 3 seasons of tomatoes.
+Just two dollars can get us a bag of seeds that’ll feed our little family with about 3 seasons of tomatoes.
 Not too bad.

 There’s also plenty of health benefits that come from gardening and some experts now believe that nature helps heal, lowering blood pressure, boosting immune function and reducing stress.
 Check out this article from WebMD.

 Aside from the health benefits, the best benefit, I’d have to say, is what your kids get from it.
 It’s a fantastic way for your kids to learn where their food really comes from.
-It encourages them to get active, eat healthy, learn about nature and nutrition and most of all, it’s a great bonding experience.
+It encourages them to get active, eat healthily, learn about nature and nutrition and most of all, it’s a great bonding experience.
 And they’re more likely to eat something they’ve grown.

 I can remember from an early age, my dad giving me a bean seed to plant and I was to guard it and water it all summer.
 I was so proud of that plant.
 The next summer I got my neighbour (who was the same age) into a friendly competition to see who could grow the tallest bean plant.
 One day we had the plant-off and although his bean plant came pretty close, my plant won it in the end.
 “What became of the giantess and the castle, nobody knows.”

-So far this year, we’ve planted tomatoes, beans, basil and chives in addition to our raspberry bush and mulberry tree.
-A fairly small garden in comparison what we used to have years ago.
+So far this year, we’ve planted tomatoes, beans, basil and chives in addition to our raspberry bush and a mulberry tree.
+A fairly small garden in comparison to what we used to have years ago.
 But it’s manageable for us.
 And we want to get our kids involved.
 My 3-year old loves helping us out in the garden, digging, planting flowers, something she seems to have a natural affinity for.
 And what kid doesn’t like to play in the dirt?

 This year we set up a bean teepee for our little 3-year old to play in.
 She loves to hide under tables and things, so we made a little teepee out of bamboo sticks that we got from the dollar store, and planted some bean seeds all around.
 So, she’ll hopefully have a nice little shaded cubby she can play in – that is, if the neighbourhood rabbits don’t get to my beans first.